‘We are trapped’: Zimbabwe’s economic crunch hits passports

 The new government’s slogan “austerity for prosperity” now has a bitter ring.

 Unemployment is rampant and inflation is at 75%, the highest since 2009, when Zimbabwe’s currency collapsed under the weight of hyperinflation.
 Rapid devaluation of the local currency against the U.S. dollar — also used as official currency — has seen basic items such as cooking oil changing prices several times a day.
-The health sector is collapsing, forcing those who can afford it to seek treatment abroad.
+The health sector is collapsing , forcing those who can afford it to seek treatment abroad.

 At the passport office, the desperation to escape is all too clear.